Sparkling or Still Water? Which is better?

 So bubbles even though not necessary for feeling the "bite", enhance its sensation.

-The sensations described are also dependent on the temperature and the carbon dioxide content of the drink: Harper and McDaniel (1993) (2) gave a trained panel sparkling water with different carbonation levels at different temperatures and found that increasing CO2 levels increased the use of descriptors such as sour, bitter, bubbly, bubble size, feeling, bite, numbing.
+The sensations described are also dependent on the temperature and the carbon dioxide content of the drink: Harper and McDaniel (1993) (2) gave a trained panel sparkling water with different carbonation levels at different temperatures and found that increasing CO2 levels increased the use of descriptors such as sour, bitter, bubbly, bubble size, feeling, bite, and numbing.

 Warmer drinks were rated higher for bubble size and bubble sound while cooler drinks rated higher on bite, burn, cooling, and numbing.